kiramrtr/dev-notes/_sources/index.md.txt

 - Able to write queries using different types of aggregate functions, Group By, Having Clause
 - Good understanding of indexes – Clustered and Non Clustered, Concept of sharding in databases
 - NoSQL experience is a huge advantage.
-- Queue and Topic (Difference)
 - Event based programming
 - Distributed Tracing
 - Scaling
-- REST Versioning, Pagiing, Pagination, Mocking Concepts
+- REST API: Versioning, Pagination, Mocking
 - Production Support/Production Deployment & Bug Fixing (Canary/Blue Green deployment)
 - How have you been involved?
 Production deployment checklist that was followed and operational steps taken?
 - Log Monitoring Tools:
-- ELK Stack, Greylog, Splunk, appdynamic, Grafana, Sumologic, etc…
+- ELK Stack, Splunk, Grafana